pgporada/ansible-playbook-volumio-bluetooth/README.md

     # Disable volumio ssh mode at http://volumio_ip/dev

 ### Pairing a device
-This part is kind of a pain in the butt and currently must be done manually.
-An expect script or something might be useful for this.
+This part is done on the Volumio server itself and is kind of a pain in the butt.
+An expect script or something might be useful for this as a future improvement.
+This only needs to be done once per phone per Volumio server.

     sudo bluetoothctl
     # power on